DeveloperLewis/POE-Potions-Helper/README.md

 # POE Potions Helper

+REQUIRES AUTOHOT KEY TO BE INSTALLED.
+YOU CAN DOWNLOAD IT HERE https://www.autohotkey.com/

  A small script to help with pressing 1-5.
 Without getting carpal tunnel.

  Feel free to edit to your own liking.
 The slower the less likely you are to be banned.
 Which is extremely low, I have been using this script for many years.